What You Didn’t Know About Diamond Blades in 2019

 Sintered vs laser welded diamond blades

-The method of attachment of the abrasive rim to the diamond saw blade core is important.
+The method of attaching the abrasive rim to the metal core is important as the blade has a heavy load while cutting material.

 Sintered diamond blades are manufactured cheaply and the segments are considered to be less secure.
-They are made by putting the steel core of the blade into a mold with the diamond segments and then sintering them together without actual melting the metal bonds into a liquid.
 The core of the blade is also weaker, so a sintered blade may deform in high-load and high-intensity cutting jobs (they should be used for wet cutting to avoid this).

 How can you tell the difference between a sintered and laser welded?